 Description: A realistic waterfall painting of the famous Victoria Falls, Africa.

 This painting was both fun and challenging to do.
 Water isn’t an easy subject to paint.
-Looking at this painting the viewer senses the movement and power of these mighty falls, all that raw power being unleashed as a myriad of gallons of water coming over the falls crashing downward.
+Yet, looking at this painting, the viewer senses the movement and power of these mighty falls, all that raw power being unleashed as a myriad of gallons of water coming over the falls crashing downward.
 I feel successful in conveying that message.

 Other Paintings in This Series